You are currently viewing Best Cloudways Alternatives to Consider in 2026 (Tested, Compared, and Ranked)

 Best Cloudways Alternatives

-But the cost story is only part of the picture.
+The cost story is one piece.
 Cloudways does not give you root access.
 It does not let you install OpenLiteSpeed or run custom Nginx configurations.
-And since DigitalOcean acquired the company in 2022 for $350 million, users have noticed a slower drip of new features and a steady push toward DigitalOcean’s own infrastructure, rather than the neutral multi-cloud promise that originally made Cloudways appealing.
+Since DigitalOcean acquired the company in 2022 for $350 million, users have noticed a slower drip of new features and a steady push toward DigitalOcean’s own infrastructure, rather than the neutral multi-cloud promise that originally made Cloudways appealing.

-This guide is the result of real testing, verified pricing, and independent benchmark data pulled from sources like Online Media Masters, G2, and Cybernews.
+This guide is built on real testing, verified pricing, and independent benchmark data pulled from sources like G2, Cybernews, and W3Techs.
 We compared 14 of the strongest Cloudways alternatives on four weighted criteria: price-to-value ratio, performance, resources and flexibility, and ease of use.
-You will get honest pros and cons for each, a side-by-side comparison table, a decision framework that matches each alternative to your specific use case, and answers to the most common questions migrators ask before switching.
+You get honest pros and cons for each, a side-by-side comparison table, a decision framework that matches each alternative to your specific use case, and answers to the most common questions migrators ask before switching.

-By the end of this guide, you will know exactly which Cloudways alternative fits your workflow, your budget, and your technical comfort level, and you will have the links and trial information to start testing within the hour.
+By the end of this guide, you will know which Cloudways alternative fits your workflow, your budget, and your technical comfort level, with the links and trial information to start testing within the hour.

 TL;DR

-Cloudways remains a capable managed cloud host, but rising prices after its DigitalOcean acquisition, significant markups (up to 150% over base infrastructure rates), and the absence of root access are pushing WordPress professionals, agencies, and developers toward alternatives.
-In 2026, the best Cloudways alternatives fall into four clear groups:
+Cloudways remains a capable managed cloud host, but rising prices after its DigitalOcean acquisition, markups up to 150% over base infrastructure rates, and the absence of root access are pushing WordPress professionals, agencies, and developers toward alternatives.
+In 2026, the best Cloudways alternatives fall into four groups:

 • Best overall value: Hostinger Cloud starts at around $6.29/month with 4 GB RAM, 100 GB NVMe storage, a dedicated IP, and free domain registration.